quantumgardener/qg.blog/content/notes/Will Sleep Come.md

 landscapes:
   - "[[expand-my-way-of-being]]"
 ---
 The [[Apnea-Hypopnea Index]] (AHI) is an average measure of how many times you have a full or partial loss of breath for more than 10 seconds.
 It's not hard to imagine this is not a good thing if it occurs too often.
+We all know that [[sleep]] is very important to our [[health]].

 My recent sleep study resulted in a AHI value of 45.1.
 I knew I was constantly tired, and have been feeling the negative impacts for too long.
 I would never have imagined that on average I stop breathing for at least **7.5 minutes per HOUR!**